troglobit/rfctl/README.md

 on Raspberry Pi.

 The following guide assumes the Raspbian Linux distribution is used on the Raspberry Pi.
-The driver and tool should work on any distribution, as long as the kernel is relatively new.
-YMMV.
+However, the kernel driver and the `rfctl` tool should work on any distribution, as long as the kernel is relatively new.

-The following formum topic, although dated, also covers this dirver and provides some helpful tips and discussions.
+The following formum topic, although dated, also covers this driver and provides some helpful tips and discussions.

 - https://www.raspberrypi.org/forums/viewtopic.php?t=11159